HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Planen Sie nach dem Studium…
+q: Wie wahrscheinlich ist es, dass Sie...

 is: